oracle-quickstart/oci-datastax/README.md

 You can debug deployments by investigating the cloud-init log file `/var/log/cloud-init-output.log`.

-If you want to get started interacting with the database you can run `cqlsh` with the default user `cassandra` and whatever password you specified in [variables.tf](simple/variables.tf).
+If you want to get started interacting with the database you can run `cqlsh` with the default user `cassandra` and whatever password you chose when prompted.
 For instance:

-    cqlsh -u cassandra -p admin
+    cqlsh -u cassandra -p <password you chose>

 This gives: